syakirharis25/Bootstrap-v4.4.1/README.md

 Find the location of the extracted `bootstrap.min.js` file inside the extracted folder under `bootstrap-4.4.1-dist\bootstrap-4.4.1-dist\js`, drag and drop the `bootstrap.min.js` file into your active browser like Google Chrome or Mozilla Firefox browser.
 Copy and paste address shown on the address bar on your browser into your text file editor like Microsoft Visual Code.

-Example of the projectt HTML file with working offline mode Bootstrap.
+Example of the project HTML file with working offline mode Bootstrap.
 ```
 <!DOCTYPE html>
 <html lang="en">